alan-turing-institute/tapas/docs/source/library-of-attacks.rst

 	* - ``CorrSetFeature``
 	  - /
 	  - Computes the correlation coefficient between all attributes, with categorical columns 1-hot encoded.
 This is :math:`F_\text{corr}` from [1]_.
+	* - ``RandomTargetedQueryFeature``
+	  - :math:`target`, :math:`order`, :math:`number`
+	  - Selects :math:`number` different subsets of :math:`order` attributes at random, then for an input synthetic dataset compute the number of records in that dataset that match the target record :math:`target` on the selected attributes.
+The :math:`number` of queries gives the dimension of the feature vector.
+Note that this feature explicitly taylors the *target record*.

+``SetFeature`` objects can be concatenated together with the ``+`` operator (``__add__``).
+For instance, in the `paper's MIA example <https://github.com/alan-turing-institute/privacy-sdg-toolbox/blob/main/examples/paper/experiment_effeps.py>`_), we use a mixture of 1-, 2- and 3- way counting queries for the best-performing attack.

 GroundhogAttack